rexarski/rexarski.github.io/content/now.md

 - living upside-down in Canberra, Australia.
 - working at a local start-up as a product manager.
-- been working from home since early 2020 due to the great fire.
+- been working from home since early 2020 due to the wildfire.
 - daily binge listen to podcasts.
 - self-learning [d3.js](https://d3js.org/) to improve my data viz skills.
 - learning blues harmonica and ui design at a quite slow pace.